Course Code: sif

 This lesson will start a discussion of the annual fund.
 You'll learn important differences between unrestricted, restricted, and in-kind gifts.
 After that, you'll find out how to get a handle on your organization's annual operating budget so you can communicate knowledgeably about needs with potential donors.
 You'll practice assembling an annual fund timeline using an interactive game, and then discuss the finer details of a typical 12-month campaign.
 By the end of the lesson, you'll be ready to develop a timeline that fits the needs of your organization, understand how to structure donor levels effectively, and be better prepared to communicate with donors as prospective volunteers.

 This lesson continues the discussion of the annual fund.
 You'll learn how to draft an effective letter appeal, with an emphasis on nailing the author's voice and understanding your audience.
 You'll learn the process of mailing an appeal, including what to put in the envelope, what bulk mail permit to apply for, and how to set up credit card capability so you can accept annual fund gifts via credit card.
 You'll talk about the pros and cons of using email to solicit gifts.
 Then, you'll take a look at the phone-a-thon—how it works, what volunteers need from you, and the scenarios you should include in your phone-a-thon script.
 The lesson will wrap things up with a brief discussion of how to acknowledge a gift in writing.

 This lesson will kick off a discussion of special events, which will cover two lessons.
-It will start by discussing the roles and responsibilities of the special events fundraiser within small and large nonprofits, and then you'll take a look at different organizational reporting structures so that you'll know what to expect and to whom you'll be reporting.
+It will start by discussing the role of special events fundraisers within small and large nonprofits, and then you'll take a look at different organizational reporting structures so that you'll know what to expect and to whom you'll be reporting.
 After that, you'll learn about seven different types of special events used by nonprofits to gather supporters together, publicize their causes, and—hopefully, but not always—raise money.
 The lesson will wrap things up with a quick look at some of the tax implications of special events.